mandarangchekar/Blog-Website/README.md

 # Blog-Website
-A blog website with a backend and database
+A blog website that lets you write and publish blogs.
+It has a dedicated backend which is coded using node.js and a mongodb database.